psenger/Best-Practices-For-Rest-API/README.md

 ##### CRUD

-Create Read Update Delete should be represented through the HTTP Verbs.
+Create Read Update Delete should always be represented through the HTTP Verbs.

 ## Self Discovery

 Self discovery implies that links within the model coupled with meta data will make discovery of other endpoints and additional supporting data easy, helpful, and data driven.

+Links to the details of a entity should be also provided here.

 This feature will aid in promoting the adoption of the system.